 Despite being a pretty large, sprawling city London does have a lot of greenery.
-In fact, it’s said that around 47% of London is green space!
+In fact, it’s said that around 47% of London is made up of London parks and gardens and green space!
 How cool is that?
 Almost half of this busy city is actually a park with trees and wildlife.
 There’s so much green space in London that some people are campaigning to make London an Urban National Park.

 It’s easy to forget that London is so green when you spend your week walking from your home to the tube, then tube to office.
 I’m fairly sure that for most of you, your journey into work doesn’t include walking through one of London’s beautiful parks.
 I know it doesn’t for me!
 But, then again, I do live across the road from a tube station so that doesn’t help!